aaron-grau/curic/react/projects/organ_grinder/README.md

 objects as instance variables in our React components.

-**Note:** A jQuery `'keydown'` listener fires repeatedly when the user holds down a key, thereby repeatedly calling the `KeyPressed` function.
-Ensure that you call the `KeyPressed` function only once per key press by only adding the key to the `KeyStore` if it isn't already added.
+**Note:** A jQuery `'keydown'` listener fires repeatedly when the user holds down a key, thereby repeatedly calling the `keyPressed` function.
+Ensure that you call the `keyPressed` function only once per key press by only adding the key to the `KeyStore` if it isn't already added.

 Test that your listeners work without relying on any other code in your app